uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ## "PFB_example" notebook:

 Once a PFB is loaded into the workspace, either by uploading a PFB file or by exporting a PFB from explorer, the data contained in the PFB may be examined by converting to tsv files.
 This notebook provides a tutorial on how to export data contained in a PFB for analysis into a workspace environment using the PyPFB library via the Gen3 CLI and directly in python.

+### "COVID-19 Data Visualization in Illinois" notebook:

+This notebook provides a snapshot of publicly available data related to COVID-19 in Illinois.
+Graphics illustrate the age/race/gender demographics, total and daily administered vaccine doses, google mobility data and statistical model forecasts on cumulative and daily new COVID-19 cases in Illinois.